For a brochure to Cachuma Lake, please CLICK HERE.

 Built in 1972, Pyramid Lake was created as a holding reservoir for the California State Water Project.
 This 180,000 acre reservoir is placed between the Angeles National Forest and the Los Padres National Forest, at the Northwest portion of Los Angeles County.
-The reservoir is west of Interstate 5, south of Tejon Pass; accessed from exit 195 off of the I-5, on Pyramid Lake Road.
+The reservoir is west of Interstate 5, south of Tejon Pass; accessed from exit 195 off of the I-5 (Smoky Bear Road), turn left on Pyramid Lake Road.

 Named after the Pyramid-shaped rock carved while building Route 99, Pyramid Lake offers a variety of activities including boating, fishing, camping, swimming, jet skiing, and hiking.
 The reservoir provides ample room for picnicking including 3 unique day use areas that are accessible by boat only!